-Parkinson's patients advised to seek Deep Brain Stimulation treatment in early stagesFebruary 14th, 2013 in Neuroscience /
+Parkinson's patients advised to seek Deep Brain Stimulation treatment in early stagesFebruary 14, 2013 in Medicine & Health / Neuroscience

 People with Parkinson's disease who receive Deep Brain Stimulation (DBS) therapy in the early stages of the condition will benefit from a significant increase in quality of life, a revolutionary study from The New England Journal of Medicine has found.

 World-leading neurologist and lead clinician Professor Peter Silburn from the Asia-Pacific Centre for Neuromodulation (APCN), a joint initiative of The University of Queensland (UQ) and St Andrew's Hospital, said the results published today in the medical journal would transform the way we treat people with Parkinson's disease.

 "Before the release of this study, a typical patient with Parkinson's disease would need to wait around 10 years or until their motor complications could no longer be treated successfully with medicine alone, before DBS surgery was considered an option," Professor Silburn said.

 "This study has confirmed the best medical practice for a person with Parkinson's disease is to perform DBS surgery around 4 to 7 years into the condition, as opposed to waiting until the medications stop working."

 Participants in the EARLYSTIM trial had been experiencing symptoms of Parkinson's disease for an average of 7.5 years – about five years less than participants in earlier trials – allowing researchers to test the benefits of DBS therapy when motor fluctuations and dyskinesia are of recent onset and occupational and psychosocial competence is still maintained.